Dogs make us happy – so here are some little things dogs want more than anything else from their owners – so we can make them happy right back!

 Dogs love belly scratches.
 It makes them feel cosy and simulates the grooming the pack would have provided in the wild.
 It also helps to loosen up any fleas that might have taken up residence in their coats.

 According to experts, though, you shouldn’t hug your dog.
 Being in a full embrace actually makes them feel quite uneasy, especially if you pull their face close to yours.
+It’s always important to take care of your beloved pet.

 You can feed dogs biscuits all day long.
 But, according to Freshpet dog food reviews, what they really want is good food.
 Fresh is more interesting, tastes better, and actually provides the kind of nutrition that suits them best.